Are Cadillacs good cars? Are they reliable? If you’re looking to buy one, we’ve got answers.

 So, do Cadillacs have good performance?
 Yes.
 Not only do Cadillacs deliver the performance everyday drivers demand, but the brand has also earned a reputation for building some truly exhilarating vehicles.

-Cadillac is a full-fledged premium brand like BMW, Mercedes-Benz, Audi, and Lexus, not an entry-level luxury marque like Acura, Buick, Infiniti, and even Lincoln.
+Cadillac is a full-fledged premium brand like BMW, Mercedes-Benz, Audi, and Lexus, a notch above lesser luxury marques like Acura, Buick, Infiniti, and even age-old rival Lincoln.
 That means its vehicles generally offer a noticeably higher level of luxury than the average mainstream vehicle.

 Their interiors boast high-quality materials such as authentic leather, premium metals, and natural woods, as well as superb fit and finish.
 They are also fitted with the most advanced tech and convenience features to make driving more pleasurable.